Hang in there

 How I Got Sick

 Things have been difficult for me since 2010 when I lost my grandma, the woman who raised me.
 My condition got worse when another grievous event happened in early 2013.
-I spiraled down into a deep depression, and became suicidal by the end of 2013.
+I spiraled down into a deep depression, and became suicidal by 2014.
 The mental pain was unbearable, I was in anguish.

 Logically, I knew I was sick, and I tried to find help.
 I went to a doctor and I told him that I was suicidal and needed help.

 Believe it or not, this is how he responded.

 He looked at me and said, “But you don’t look suicidal to me!”